santiment/academy/src/docs/education-and-use-cases/understanding-short-term-market-trends/index.md

 ## Social Metrics

-Same idea applies to social volume and sentiment metrics on Chart 2 of the layout.
+The same idea applies to social volume and sentiment metrics on Chart 2 of the layout.
 Those metrics are usually the strongest mid-trend.
-When they start slumping but the price still pushes higher - that indicates narrative weakening and momentum exhaustion, which is a good signal to get out.
+When they start slumping but the price still pushes higher, that indicates narrative weakening and momentum exhaustion, which is a good signal to get out.

 ![noborder](./social_metrics.png)